 Whilst all the different techniques mentioned above are great; they're not always guaranteed to work.
-That means you might have spent several hours trying to fix your iPhone stuck in guided access, and you're still not anywhere close to fixing it.
-In order to save yourself the headache, a foolproof method is to use TunesKit iOS System Recovery.
+That means you might have spent several hours trying to fix your iPhone Guided Access stuck, and you're still not anywhere close to fixing it.
+In order to save yourself from the headache, a foolproof method is to use TunesKit iOS System Recovery.

 TunesKit is a global software devoted to solving all your iOS problems.
 TunesKit has a thorough testing process as well as quick online customer support all round the clock.
 And better yet, TunesKit makes sure you don't lose any precise data.
 That means your device will be up and running in no time!
 Besides this issue, you can also use TunesKit to fix various iOS problems like iPhone stuck on Apple logo, iPad white screen of death, iPhone recovery mode not working, etc.